Apple pushes the reset button on the Mac Pro

 PRL

 The low slung structure sits in one of the many business parks now owned by Apple in the center of Cupertino.
 People are moving into the splashy new spaceship-like headquarters just miles away as we’re ushered in.
 This is Apple’s PRL — Product Realization Lab — for the Mac.
 It’s where Apple crafts prototypes of Mac desktops and laptops to test theories about their design and usability.
 The lobby features a display of Macs from many eras of Apple.
 From the solid chunk of aluminum mocking up the slim 12” MacBook to a yellowing plastic rough of a Performa.
-All flanking the 20th anniversary iMac famously sketched out by Jony Ive before he was head of all things design at Apple.
+All flanking the 20th Anniversary iMac famously sketched out by Jony Ive before he was head of all things design at Apple.

 The interior of the lab is filled with large CNC and EDM units that line the floor spaces.
 Each station has its own set of tools and many betray the organizational preferences of the operator.
 Some feature neatly stacked and sorted bits.
 Other stations provide stark contrast between modern steel and glass and varnished wooden tool boxes with dozens of drawers.
 I’m reminded of my time spent the workshop of my machinist grandfather – though it smells cleaner.
 This is clearly a working space, not just a prop.
+Which is, of course, the point of bringing us here.

 Many of the machines have black drapes pulled over the windows, hiding the components being crafted inside.